Tiarkk/TRAXUS-TRAX-S-SYSTEM/README.md

 # TRAXUS TRAX-S SYSTEM

 A Discord bot designed to streamline onboarding for your server, with clean slash commands, dropdowns, and a review workflow for approvals.
 The code is very far from perfect or even good.
 So please be gentle.
-However i am allways eager to learn :)
+However i am always eager to learn :)
 ---

 ## What It Does